BastichFR/Excel_pass_remover/README.md

 ### Installation
 1. Clone this repository on your local machine.
 2. Make sure Python 3.x is installed.
-3. Run `python3.x solver.py` to launch the application.
+3. Start `launcher.bat` to launch the application.

 ### Usage
-1. Run `python3.x solver.py` to launch the application.
+1. Run `launcher.bat` to launch the application.
 2. Select the Excel files you wish to unprotect.
 3. The selected files will be saved in the "out/" directory under the same unprotected name.